 As of 2004, although the standing IRG is composed of 21 members, there are so many grant proposals and so many members who apparently do not attend the meetings that the CDC contracts for its own additional reviewers, ad hoc IRG consultant members to assist with the grant review process.
 Many of these consultants are former IRG members who revolve back to the CDC and tend to be sympathetic to the methodology, as well as the social and political goals of the entrenched public health establishment.
 Thus, there is a current underlying conflict of interest intrinsic to this process.
 Moreover, many of these ad hoc members are statisticians, bureaucrats, epidemiologists, or public health personnel themselves who have a direct or an indirect vested interest in approving the statistical studies of their colleagues rather than promoting medical science.
 Many of them are epidemiologists who believe that statistics are science that prove cause and effect relationships, without the corroborating findings of clinical medicine.
 In other words, Koch’s Postulates of Pathogenicity, proving whether an organism causes a disease, have been thrown out the window, and with it, of course, the required steps of the scientific method.

 Many public health researchers in this milieu have come to believe erroneously that pure statistics are medical science, which they are not.
 Statistics are a helpful tool of science, but they do not prove cause and effect relationships.
-Public health, as many workers have come to accept, has become a confusing mesh of social programs bridging between science and politics.
+Public health, as many workers have come to accept, has become a confusing mesh of social programs bridging between science and politics, if you think were thinking about pursuing a career in the public health sector, read this article to check if a nursing career is right for you.
 Science establishes scientific facts; statistics establishes correlations.
 It is no wonder then that these public health proposals are fraught with methodological errors and are subject to confounding variables that refuse elimination despite complex numerical computer manipulations.
 Moreover, biases also enter the computations that cannot be corrected for because of poor data collection (data dredging) despite the so-called mathematically neutral statistical corrections.
 Someone had to step in front of the tanks in this milieu and proclaim that the emperor had no clothes, when it comes to the fact that science is lacking in many of these public (social) health proposals.

 Many members and consultants of IRG have become entrenched bureaucrats in their ivory towers, who want to go along to get along with their public health paper work, rather than clinicians in the trenches of medical care delivery.